 Description: Statewide Streamflow Summary Map provides more details about the map.

-The Flow Monitoring Network application shows current streamflows at active monitoring stations.
-Also view historic flows at stations where monitoring has been discontinued due to project duration or budget reductions.
+The Flow Monitoring Network application shows current streamflows at active monitoring stations and historic flows at discontinued stations.

 Using streamflow data offers a step-by-step explanation on how to find a stream station and read data to understand how much water is in your river or stream.